LucaTrussoni/MarketRiskLesson/README.md

 # MarketRiskLesson
 In 2019 this repository was created to host the notebooks for the exercises of market risk lesson held at LUISS.
-The repository is here to allow students to load them in binder and execute the exercises.
+The repository is here to allow students to upload the notebooks in binder and execute the exercises.

 Year 2019.
 The repository contains three notebooks: